coala/projects/README.md

 ## Usage

-To clone the repository and run this website on your local machine, type the following commands:
+To clone the repository and run this website on your local machine, [install Jekyll](https://jekyllrb.com/docs/installation/) for your OS and type the following commands:

     $ git clone https://github.com/coala/projects.git
     $ cd projects
-    $ python -m SimpleHTTPServer 8080
+    $ jekyll serve

 Then you can simply go to either of the following addresses in your browser to access the site: